mcci-catena/MCCI_Sigfox_Image/BUILD_NOTE.md

 	```

 	The GPIO driver could be more easy to port but, it was more conveniant to reuse it directly as the Interrupt mechanism is really different than Ardunio one.
-  * Here we have some missing integration to make with the Arduino layer:
+  * Here is how the GPIO integartion has been made
 	- **GPIO**
     	- We need to have the Interrupt handler called by Arduino
 		```C